 Members of the Rathbone family have been involved continuously with the Queen’s Nursing Institute since its foundation, as well as numerous other philanthropic purposes.

-William Rathbone VI (1819-1902), the founder of district nursing, was a Vice-President, a joint Honorary Treasurer and the first Honorary Secretary of Council.
+William Rathbone VI (1819-1902), the founder of district nursing, was a Vice-President, a joint Honorary Treasurer and the first Honorary Secretary of the QNI’s Council.
+He was also responsible for establishing the branch of the QNI in Dublin.
 He continued to be the driving force of the Institute until his death.

-His niece, Rosalind Paget (1855-1948), was appointed to be the first Inspector General of the Institute in 1890 and played a major part in setting and maintaining nursing standards through training.
+The niece of William Rathbone VI, Rosalind Paget (1855-1948), was appointed to be the first Inspector General of the Institute in 1890 and played a major part in setting and maintaining nursing standards through training.
 She remained on the Council of the Institute until 1946.